nimgog/PREP/src/content/emergency-kits/index.md

 No one is immune to disaster.
 By having an emergency kit, you show you value your household’s well-being and are taking proactive steps to protect them.

-[PRODUCT]{ "title": "Check out our prepping kit", "description": "Whether it's a natural disaster, a power outage, or an unexpected emergency, having your PREP Case on hand can make all the difference", "url": "/survival-kit", "imageUrl": "/img/product-page/PREPC-open__top.png", "imageAlt": "Survival kit", "imagePriority": true }
+[PRODUCT]{ "title": "Check out your prepping kit", "description": "Whether it's a natural disaster, a power outage, or an unexpected emergency, having your PREP Case on hand can make all the difference", "url": "/survival-kit", "imageUrl": "/img/product-page/PREPC-open__top.png", "imageAlt": "Survival kit", "imagePriority": true }

 ### Assessing Your Needs